Ann McKechin

 Ann McKechin (born 22 April 1961) is a former British Labour Party politician and was Member of Parliament (MP) for Glasgow Maryhill from 2001 until 2005 and Glasgow North from 2005 to 2015.
-She was a junior minister under Gordon Brown before becoming a member of Shadow Cabinet of Ed Miliband.
+She was a junior minister under Gordon Brown before becoming a member of Miliband shadow cabinet.
 She lost her seat to the Scottish National Party in the landslide at the 2015 general election.

 Early life

 Born in Paisley to Anne (née Coyle) and William Joseph McKechin, she was educated at Paisley Grammar School and Sacred Heart High School, before studying Scots law at the University of Strathclyde.
 She joined the Glasgow-based Pacitti Jones solicitors in 1983 as a solicitor, becoming a partner in 1990, she left the practice in 2000.

 McKechin held several posts within the Glasgow Kelvin Labour Party from 1995, then the constituency of George Galloway, then a Labour MP.
 She was selected as a candidate for the 1999 European election, but failed to be elected.